Are you thinking about selling? Before you list, learn more about the process so that you can get the most money from your home.

 When the time comes for an open house and make it successful, try creating a light, airy feeling.
 Open blinds and curtains and turn the lights on in every room.
 Put vases of flowers out in strategic locations.
 Put out refreshments -- finger foods and refreshing drinks that will nourish and entice without making a mess.
 Scented candles and oil warmers can set the stage for an experience that will create a sense of home in the space.
 Make potential home buyers feel as if they are already at home.

 Learn about the terms the buyer offers.
 Some home buyers may want you to include certain things, such as furniture or appliances, that you may want to consider in order to move the sale of your home.
 Other times, they might request that you make some repairs before closing.
 If the offer is conditional, the buyer may require that the home passes an inspection, that they sell their current home, or are approved for financing before the sale is final.
-Brandon will help you sort through the offers and contingencies so you can decide whether to accept the offer.
+We will help you sort through the offers and contingencies so you can decide whether to accept the offer.

 If you do not want to reject the buyer's offer outright, you can make a counter offer.
 This is when having REALTOR® at your side comes in handy.
 If the price they offered is too low, he can talk with you about a compromise that might satisfy both you and the buyer.
 If they're asking for Grandma's prized painting that hangs over your fireplace, you may want to offer something else in its place.

-If you are lucky enough to have multiple offers, Brandon can help you compare them.
-With multiple offers, it’s not all about the price.
-If one buyer offers a little less, but can close immediately with no extra demands or contingencies, that buyer might be a better bet than the one that hasn’t received any pre-approved financing, wants to make the purchase contingent on the sale of their current home, or has other demands.
+If you are lucky enough to have multiple offers, we can help you compare them.
+With multiple offers, it's not all about the price.
+If one buyer offers a little less, but can close immediately with no extra demands or contingencies, that buyer might be a better bet than the one that hasn't received any pre-approved financing, wants to make the purchase contingent on the sale of their current home, or has other demands.

 Before closing day comes around, you need to pack up everything and arrange for a mover to take your belongings to your new house.
 Label everything with not only the contents, but also with the name of the new room in which you want to put them.
 Make sure you have wrapped up all your utility bills and have arranged to transfer the service to the new owners.
 Make sure you've arranged for the utilities at your new home before you move in.
 Change your address with Canada Post and notify your regular billers about your new address.